Javingka/notas/notes_threejs.md

 }
 ```
 **color** This is the color of all the particles in ParticleSystem.
 Setting the vertexColors property to true and specifying the colors using the colors property of the geometry overrides this property (to be more precise, the color of a vertex will be multiplied with this value to determine the final color).
 The default value is 0xFFFFFF.
 **map** With this property, you can apply a texture to the particles.
 You can, for instance, make them look like snowflakes.
-This property isn`t shown in this example but is explained later on in this chapter.
+This property isnt shown in this example but is explained later on in this chapter.
 **size** This is the size of the particle.
 The default value is 1.
 **sizeAnnuation**  If this is set to false, all the particles will have the same size regardless of how far from the camera they are positioned.
 If this is set to true, the size is based on the distance from the camera.
 The default value is true.
 **vertexColors** Normally, all the particles in THREE.Points have the same color.
 If this property is set to THREE.VertexColors and the colors array in the geometry has been filled, the colors from that array will be used instead (also see the color entry in this table).
 The default value is THREE.NoColors.